Grip and Value: Balancing Defensive and Offensive Data Management

 The Challenge: Balancing Defensive and Offensive Data Strategies

-We often see organizations approaching data management either primarily from a defensive perspective – such as risk and compliance requirements (GDPR, Archiving Act, Data Governance Act, AI Act, audit obligations) – or from an offensive strategic goal, such as improving services, smarter policymaking, or AI use.
-But to create lasting impact, it's essential to balance both perspectives.
-Only then can a flexible and future-proof data organization emerge.
+Organizations often approach data management either primarily from a defensive perspective – focusing on risks and compliance (GDPR, Archiving Act, Data Governance Act, AI Act, audit obligations) – or from an offensive perspective, aimed at improving services, enabling smarter policymaking, or deploying AI.

 So How Do You Balance Managing Risk and Seizing Opportunities?